zubyj/the-office-chat-bot/README.md

 # The Office Chat Bot

 ## Description
-The Office Chat Bot is a fun project that uses lines from the famous NBC's sitcom "The Office".
+The Office Chat Bot uses lines from the famous NBC's sitcom "The Office".
 It provides responses based on the user's input.
 If the user's input matches a line from the show, the bot responds with the following line from the script.

-This method sends a request to the API endpoint provided by "The Office Script" and fetches the relevant response based on the user's input.
+This method sends a request to the [The Office Script API](https://theofficescript.com) and fetches the relevant response based on the user's input.

 ## Screenshots
 Here is a preview of the chat bot in action: